Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Whoa, whoa, whoa, whoa.

-Are you picturing me as a cartoon as well, isn't it, yeah?
+Are you picturing me as a cartoon as well, in it?

 Yeah.